Brand Names: Vaniqa

 - What should I avoid while using eflornithine topical (Vaniqa)?

 - What other drugs will affect eflornithine topical (Vaniqa)?

 - Where can I get more information (Vaniqa)?

 What is eflornithine topical (Vaniqa)?

-Eflornithine interferes with a chemical in the hair follicles of the skin.
-This results in slower hair growth where eflornithine topical is applied.
+Eflornithine interferes with a chemical in hair follicles under the skin, which slows hair growth where the medicine is applied.

-Eflornithine topical may also be used for purposes other than those listed in this medication guide.
+Eflornithine topical may also be used for purposes not listed in this medication guide.